MuhammadSafeer786/EmoEngage/README.md

 ```shell
 https://localhost:8181
 ```
-6. open app.py or app2.py or app3.py depending on which algorithm you want to use.
-Open these files in any IDE.
+6. Go to FlaskApp, open app.py or app2.py or app3.py depending on which algorithm you want to use.
+Open these files in any IDE and run.
-7. In your browser go to either of the following sites depending upon which app.py you opened "Check the Code":
+7. In your browser go to either of the following sites depending upon which 'app.py' you opened "Check the Code":
 ```shell
 http://localhost:5000
 ```